davidmatthew-ie/trimpress/README.md

 #### Description

-TrimPress optimizes and trims some of the cruft from WordPress for a lighter, more secure theme!
+TrimPress optimizes and trims some of the cruft from WordPress for a lighter, more secure theme.
+Find it [here](https://wordpress.org/plugins/trimpress/) at the WordPress plugin repository.

 #### Features